donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/user_signup.md

 # Sign-in/up to the RDM CMS portal

+## Requirement

+To sign-in/up the RDM CMS portal, you are required to have a valid account issued by one of the identity providers (IdP's) trusted by SURFConext.
+Identity providers from almost all university, high-school and research institutions within Netherlands are covered by SURFConext.

+A list of SURFConext trusted IdP's can be found [here](https://www.surf.nl/over-surf/werkmaatschappijen/surfnet/over-surfnet/aansluiten-op-surfnet/aangesloten-instellingen/index.html).

+## Instruction

-As long as you have a valid account from a SURFConext trusted identity provider (i.e. SURFConext IdP account), you can sign-up/in to the RDM CMS portal right away.
-Instructions are shown below:
+As long as you have a valid account issued by a SURFConext trusted identity provider (i.e. SURFConext IdP account), you can follow the instructions below to sign-up/in to the RDM CMS portal.

 1. Open the URL (https://rdmappacc.uci.ru.nl:8443/rdm-web-client) in your web browser.
 You will see the homepage of the web porta.
   ![](screenshots/cms_homepage.png)